George-Pulickan/Autonomous-Emergency-Response-System-for-Maritime-Safety/README.md

 Developed using both **C++** and **Python**, the system integrates simulated GPS, sensor fusion, diagnostics, cloud telemetry, and database management.

+If interested in blueprints of plans and parts used, please email me at pulickan06@gmail.com, for more information.

 ---

 ## 🧠 Features